 But, since I’m not a big believer, I kept my fingers moving.
 The results were ugly.
 I was in a foul mood.
 Pissed off.
 Angry.
 Frustrated.
 About what?
 Pretty much everything: child abuse and sexual assault and racism and prejudice toward the LGBTQ community.

 One way to deal with such an honest but ugly picture is to step away from the project so I decided that reading might be a better option.
 I picked up one of the many books I’d purchased at recent book festival trips.
-Unfortunately, that moved the mood meter event further down: my heart broke for the authors who had gone through the joy and hard work of publishing a book but appeared to have cut corners on the use editors and proofreaders.
+Unfortunately, that moved the mood meter even further down: my heart broke for the authors who had gone through the joy and hard work of publishing a book but appeared to have cut corners on the use editors and proofreaders.
 While these writers might have great stories and experiences to share, their credibility is gone.
 In the first three pages.

 At that point, I was tempted to call it a day but had an in-person appointment in my home office: it’s not easy to get away from those.